 Omaha Poker (or Omaha Holdem) is very closely associated to its Texan relative.
 The major difference between the two variants is that four hole cards are dealt to each player, rather than two, and the winning hand is created by combining two of the hole cards with three of the five community cards.
-It may sound complicated, but many players prefer this online poker game due to the number of hand combinations which are still alive at later stages of each hand.
+It may sound complicated, but many players prefer this online poker games due to the number of hand combinations which are still alive at later stages of each hand.

 Omaha Poker Hand Hierarchy